Accra FM’s Bobie Ansah arrested by 'security operatives'

 Kwabena Bobie Ansah, host of ‘the Citizen show’ on Accra FM has reportedly been arrested by persons purported to be National Security operatives, after his show on Thursday, February 10, 2022.

-According to the producer of the show, he cannot really tell what occasioned the incident that happened close to the premises of the station at around 10.00 pm.
+According to Kwame Kwakye, the producer of the show, he cannot really tell what occasioned the incident that happened close to the premises of the station at around 10.00 pm.

-“We have no idea about where he has been sent to,” the producer said in a Facebook live stream after the incident.
+“We have no idea about where he has been sent to,” Kwame Kwakye said in a Facebook live stream after the incident.

 "We finished the show at 10.00 pm and he [Bobie Ansah] stepped out, so, I followed him to pick his car and hand it over to him, in order, for him to go home.
 Because when we close, he exercises around the junction before he goes home; but as of now we don't know where Bobie Ansah is.